Amazedotcom/Music-app/README.md

 # Music-app

-app that generates musical notes of some instruments.
+app that generates musical notes of some instruments and can edit others songs.